Russian: Language of a Transforming World

 Since the formal dissolution of the Soviet Union in 1991, Russia has been in an unprecedented period of economic change.
 Lifted from the economic stagnation of the Soviet era and freed to lurch forward reinventing itself, the way has not always been simple nor easy.
 There has been corruption, hyperinflation, and rising crime amidst the initially haphazard privatization of major state-owned firms.
 Freed from state ownership these firms were turned over from state control to politically connected individuals who soon became “oligarchs” in a program of radical, market-oriented reform that was known by then President Yeltsin as “shock therapy”.
 The results were often disastrous and led to a deepening financial crisis in 1998.
-However, from that point of crisis forward the economic health of Russia improved dramatically as economic reforms like a flat tax of 13% were enacted and a broad deregulation of small and medium businesses spurred positive and robust economic growth.
+However, from that point of crisis forward the economic health of Russia improved dramatically as economic reforms like a flat tax of 13% were enacted and broad deregulation of small and medium businesses spurred positive and robust economic growth.
 Disposal income has increased eightfold in dollar terms and poverty has been reduced from 30% in 2000 to 14% in 2008.
-When you think about how far Russia has come in the relatively short period of time since the Soviet era, these statistics are actually quite astonishing.
+When you think about how far Russia has come in a relatively short period of time since the Soviet era, these statistics are actually quite astonishing.

 As Russia’s economy has continued to emerge as a burgeoning force in international business, the path is still not always smooth.
 Many extreme challenges remain today including the devaluation of the Russian Ruble.
-Putin’s annexation of Crimea and his (denied yet suspected) militarism toward the Ukraine have led to economic sanctions from the EU, Japan, Canada, and the United States.
+Putin’s annexation of Crimea and his (denied yet suspected) militarism toward Ukraine have led to economic sanctions from the EU, Japan, Canada, and the United States.
 These sanctions have continued to impact Russia’s economy and the whole world watches nervously as it gyrates and oscillates toward a crash.
-However, even in these uncertain moments it is important to remember that history has shown that Russia is resilient.
+However, even in these uncertain moments, it is important to remember that history has shown that Russia is resilient.

 Pepsi, Energy and McDonald’s